 You do not have to use these templates, you can use another type or alternatively.
 Or you can tailor them to your own needs.
 What these do give you though is the complete ‘Five Steps’ as advised by the HSE.

 Risk Assessment training:

-“Risk assessment for managers” training workshops are available (for Heads, Bursars, Business Managers etc) – please contact [email protected] for details on how to book.
-Schools can also request specific RA training workshops for their own establishment, perhaps as part of a PD day or twilight session from Nina – these can be tailored to your own needs, as you may have a specific subject you want to go through, or train a lot of people at once.
+“Risk assessment for managers” workshops are available (for Heads, Bursars, Business Managers etc) – please contact [email protected] for details on how to book.
+Schools can also request specific Risk assessment training workshops for their own establishment, perhaps as part of a PD day or as a twilight session from Nina – these can be tailored to your school, as you may have a specific subject you want to go through, or train a specific group of people at once.